 The ACLU is no stranger to challenging elected leaders when they violate the rights promised by the U.S. Constitution.
 We have sued the Obama, Biden, Bush, and Trump administrations, and others before them, to protect the civil rights and liberties of those living in the United States.

 The assaults on civil rights and civil liberties under the Trump presidency were unprecedented.
-Despite being sued more than 400 times for violating civil rights and liberties, his current campaign promises a Project 2025 turbo-charged second Trump presidency – one that would be disastrous for the most fundamental tenets of democracy.
+Despite the ACLU filing more than 400 legal actions for violating civil rights and liberties, his current campaign promises a Project 2025 turbo-charged second Trump presidency – one that would be disastrous for the most fundamental tenets of democracy.

 Although Project 2025 will continue to pursue its policy agenda for years to come, the most pressing threat to the future of our democracy is the November election.